sahdevsaini/Detection-and-Characterization-of-Attention-Deficit-Hyperactivity-Disorder-using-Ensemble-Learning/README.md

-# Detection-and-Characterization-of-Attention-Deficit-Hyperactivity-Disorder-using-Ensemble-Learning
-ADHD dataset was considred for this assignment.
-This dataset consists of two classes ADHD and Control where ADHD means the person is affected with Attention deficit hyperactivity disorder and control means the person is normal.
-The labels were also added to these vectors were:- 1 -> ADHD class 0 -> Control class Finally the dataset was tested against various machine learning models.For each model the best results are summarised below :-
+# Detection and Characterization of Attention Deficit Hyperactivity Disorder using Ensemble Learning

+### Project Overview:
+This project is a part of my M.Tech thesis, conducted from April 2022 to June 2022.
+The aim is to develop a machine learning model for the detection and characterization of Attention Deficit Hyperactivity Disorder (ADHD) using ensemble learning techniques.

+### Project Name:
+Detection and Characterization of Attention Deficit Hyperactivity Disorder using Ensemble Learning

+### Description:
+ADHD is a common neurodevelopmental disorder that affects individuals' ability to focus and control impulses.
+This project utilizes the ADHD dataset, which consists of two classes: ADHD and Control.
+The ADHD class indicates individuals affected by the disorder, while the Control class represents normal individuals.
+Labels were assigned to these classes as follows:
+- 1 -> ADHD class
+- 0 -> Control class

+Various ensemble learning models were applied to this dataset to achieve the best possible classification results.
+The performance of each model was evaluated, and the best results are summarized below.

+### Project Phases:
+1. **Data Collection**: Using the ADHD dataset with labeled classes.
+2. **Data Preprocessing**: Cleaning and preparing the data for model training.
+3. **Feature Engineering**: Extracting relevant features from the data.
+4. **Model Training**: Training various ensemble learning models on the dataset.
+5. **Model Evaluation**: Assessing the performance of each model using appropriate metrics.

+### Selected Models and Performance:
-1.)
-Bagging Meta Estimator Algorithm 95%.
+1. **Bagging Meta Estimator Algorithm**: Achieved an accuracy of 95%.

-2.)
-Gradient Boosting Algorithm 96%
+2. **Gradient Boosting Algorithm**: Achieved an accuracy of 96%.
+3. **XGBoost Algorithm**: Achieved an accuracy of 93%.

+### Technology 💻
+Machine Learning, Ensemble Learning

+### Domain 🏥
+Healthcare, Neurodevelopmental Disorders

+### Project Difficulty Level 🥇
+Advanced

+### Programming Language 🐍
+Python

+### Python Libraries
+- Scikit-learn
-3.)
-XGBoost Algorithm 93%
+- XGBoost
+- CatBoost
+- Numpy
+- Pandas

+### Tools 🛠️
+- Jupyter Notebook
+- Python

+### Dataset 📀
+ADHD dataset

+### Contributors:
+Sahdev Saini

+### License:
+This project is licensed under the MIT License.